 Preliminary modelling of the post-development site conditions has provided a base upon which refined hydraulic design and modelling can be undertaken to ensure that the flow of water within the drainage corridors where the road crossings are proposed equals the pre-development flow rates.
-The post-development modelling that has been undertaken in association with this assessment has identified the minimum requirements for road design levels and culvert sizing at the proposed crossing locations such that 'low-risk' and safe evacuation can be achieved in the design rain events up to and including the o.2% AEP which exceeds the requirements prescribed by Council's Strategic Planners.
-It is noted that when reviewing the post-development model results there is a slight afflux of water at these locations however the refined modelling will increase the number of box culverts cells at these locations to minimise the backwater effects and achieve flow rates that equal the pre-development conditions.
+The post-development modelling that has been undertaken in association with this assessment has identified the minimum requirements for road design levels and culvert sizing at the proposed crossing locations such that 'low-risk' and safe evacuation can be achieved in the design rain events up to and including the 0.2% AEP which exceeds the requirements prescribed by Council's Strategic Planners.
+It is noted that when reviewing the post-development model results there is a slight afflux of water at these locations to minimise the backwater effects and achieve flow rates that equal the pre-development conditions.
 Additional modelling of the road crossings has not been undertaken at this stage in the event that changes are required to the conceptual subdivision layout.